 Television was a rarity in the home, so going to the cinema was incredibly popular – just part of life for everyone.

 The bill included the news, cartoons, a B-feature and finally the A-feature – it was a full evening’s entertainment.

 The influence movie stars had on the public didn’t escape the notice of officials in the United States of America.
 Long hair was hazardous where machinery was operated, like in factories and on farms, and too many accidents were happening.
 In the hope of encouraging women to cut their hair short, thus reducing the risk of being injured or worse at work, they asked Veronica Lake to cut her trademark “peekaboo” long locks.
 Ms Lake obliged.

-The later forties saw a shift away from utility clothing and the sometimes practical hairstyling of the war as new, more luxurious fabrics, hair products and makeup slowly became available, though rationing was still firmly in place.
 People wanted to leave the drabness of war behind them, and new products and fashions were heartily taken up.

 Christian Dior‘s revolutionary “New Look” in 1947 embraced the new fabrics and ignored rationing in favour of a desire to move away from wartime skimping.
 His fabric-hungry designs influenced fashion and designers for years to come.

 Throughout the decade, hair was generally between just below shoulder length or shorter.

 Hair was cut with a rounded U-shape at the back, curving up towards the ears, and most haircuts had lots of layers – these were needed to create the styles.

 If there was a parting, hair was generally parted to one side.